 The Welcome Kit: Your VA’s Go-To Guide

-A Welcome Kit pulls essential company info into one place and shortens the learning curve.
+A Welcome Kit collects essential company info in one place and shortens the learning curve.
 Include:

 - Key contacts and roles.